rahmanshaber/corebox/README.md

 * Some of the apps has old code,so they have some issue in them.Please review the code and help us fix them.
 * See the "HelpUs" page in Help app for more problems.

-###Feedback
+### Feedback
-* We need your feedback to improve the CoreBox.Send us your feedback through email or github
+* We need your feedback to improve the CoreBox.Send us your feedback through email or github [issues](https://github.com/rahmanshaber/corebox/issues "Title") .
 * rahmanshaber@gmail.com
 * s96mini.cube@yahoo.com